Walter 'Buddy' Davis

 Born: Jan.
 5, 1931 in Beaumont, Texas

 Entering Nederland High School in 1944, Davis lettered as a forward in basketball.
 Standing 6’7” as a junior, he was the team’s starting center.
-As a senior, he was a giant at 6’8” and tallied more than 60% of his team’s points, getting 648 in 21 games.
-Davis was three-time All-District player.
+Growing another inch by the time he was a senior, he tallied more than 60% of his team’s points, producing 648 in 21 games.
+Davis was a three-time All-District player.

 He also participated in track, winning the high jump at a district track meet with a leap of 5’8”, without the benefit of any previous practice.
-As a senior, he won the district with a six-foot leap.
-He won the regional with a jump of 6’1 ½”.
+As a senior, he won district with a six-foot leap and the regional meet with a jump of 6’ 1 ½”.
 He passed up the state track meet to play baseball on a team that won the district title.

 He also set numerous high jump records.
-As a senior he set a Texas Relays record by clearing 6’9”, tied for the NCAA title at 6’8” and set a new AAU mark at 6’10 ½”.
-Davis then won the gold medal in the 1952 Olympics at Helsinki with a record-setting leap of 6 feet, 8.32 inches.
+As a senior, he set a Texas Relays record by clearing 6’9”, tied for the NCAA title at 6’8”, and set a new Amature Athletic Union mark at 6’10 ½”.
+Davis then won the gold medal in the 1952 Olympics at Helsinki, Finland with a record-setting leap of 6 feet, 8.32 inches.

 The Philadelphia Warriors selected Davis in the second round of the 1952 NBA Draft.
 He spent five seasons with the Warriors and St. Louis Hawks, averaging 4.8 points and 4.3 rebounds per game.

 Davis was Inducted into the Texas Sports Hall of Fame in 1964 and to the Texas Track and Field Coaches Association Hall of Fame in 2016.
 He is also a member of the Museum of the Gulf Coast, Sports Hall of Fame.

 Died: Nov.
 16, 2020 in Port Arthur, Texas